ipolychr/content-mlops/docs/model_training.md

   [Simonyan, Karen, and Andrew Zisserman.
 "Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014).]

-These pre-trained models can extract hierarchical features from Mel spectrograms, providing a strong foundation for audio genre classification and aiding in understanding complex audio patterns.
+These pre-trained models can extract hierarchical features from Mel spectrograms, providing a strong foundation for Speech Emotion Recognition and aiding in understanding complex audio patterns.

 ### Hyperparameter Optimization